 - Jackson Chandler, son of Lisa

 - Dan Torrington, married to Kara Ballard, celebrity lawyer and friend to Grant McCarthy

 - Charlie Grandchamp, stepfather of Stephanie Logan, engaged to Sarah Lawry

 - Sarah Lawry, mother of Owen Lawry, engaged to Charlie Grandchamp

-- Mark Lawry, father of Owen Lawry; estranged husband of Sarah Lawry
+- Mark Lawry, father of Owen Lawry; ex-husband of Sarah Lawry

 - Julia Lawry, sister of Owen Lawry and Katie Lawry; daughter of Sarah Lawry; twin to Katie

-- Daisy Babson, friend of Maddie McCarthy’s, housekeeping manager at McCarthy’s Gansett Island Inn; engaged to Dr. David Lawrence
+- Daisy Babson Lawrence, friend of Maddie McCarthy’s, housekeeping manager at McCarthy’s Gansett Island Inn; married to Dr. David Lawrence

 - Tobias Fitzgerald Jackson Jr., goes by “Slim,” Gansett Island pilot; engaged to Erin Barton

 - Jenny Wilks Martinez, married to Alex Martinez, mother of George Alexander Martinez II

 - Paul Martinez, married to Hope Russell, stepfather to Ethan Russell.
 Co-owner of Martinez Lawn & Garden; member of Gansett Town Council; brother of Alex Martinez

 - Hope Russell, mother of Ethan Russell; married to Paul Martinez

 - Ethan Russell, son of Hope Russell